xdmnl/api-documentation/source/includes/_endpoints.md

 body_format | enum (optional) | Format of the message body.
 Can be `'markdown'` (default), `'html'` attachments | array (optional) | Binary data of the attached files.
 Available only for [multipart request](#send-multipart-request). metadata | object (optional) |
 metadata.thread_ref | string (optional) | Custom reference which will be used to thread messages.
-If you ommit this field, we'll thread by sender instead metadata.headers | object (optional) | Custom object where any internal information can be stored
+If you omit this field, we'll thread by sender instead metadata.headers | object (optional) | Custom object where any internal information can be stored

 ## Import message